varsharamineni/educational-app/README.md

     This file **will not be tracked by Git** due to `.gitignore`.

+   The Hugging Face API token allows secure access to AI models via the Inference API.
+To generate one, sign up or log in to [Hugging Face](https://huggingface.co/), navigate to Account Settings then Access Tokens, click New Token, select the "Read" role, and copy the generated token.

-5. **Run the app locally**:
+6. **Run the app locally**:

     ```bash
     streamlit run src/chatbot/main.py
     ```

-6. Open your browser and go to `http://localhost:8501` to interact with the chatbot.
+7. Open your browser and go to `http://localhost:8501` to interact with the chatbot.

 ## 🚀 Deploying the Streamlit App